 The Process Cycle

 Step One: Plan

-The first step is to plan.
 We review the website performance and compare it to the goals that you are striving to achieve and connect with key stakeholders to see what they’ve learned about the users that are visiting your site.

 We also use real user data to clarify action items and gain more insight.
 That is the core of GDD, and what makes it different from traditional web design.
 Then we will prioritize your wish list, meaning that the data and results get analyzed to prioritize the next steps.